soitez/IOT/Instruction.md

 click the link (the link should be red font color).
 Once you have been sent to the website, you will be given 2 choices where it said recommended for most users and the other is with latest features.
 Download the latest one.

-2.Once the node.js has been installed, open Node.js command prompt and type in <font color="#fff5b1, $bg-yellow-light"> node --version && npm --version </font> and you should have and output where it says
+2.Once the node.js has been installed, open Node.js command prompt and type in `node --version && npm --version` and you should have and output where it says

 v10.16.3